s341507/data2410-portfolio2/docs/rapport.md

 # 1. VM1: Docker containers setup 10%

 Originally, we attempted to use Docker containers on the intel1-server to implement our solution.
-The server however, ran out of storage, forcing us to create virtual machines through VirtualBox as a substitute.
+However, the server ran out of storage, so created virtual machines through VirtualBox as a substitute.

-The steps we took to set up the Docker containers can be seen below, but our final solution, utilizing virtual machines, will be shown further down.
+The steps we took to set up the Docker containers is described below.
+Our final solution, utilizing virtual machines, will be shown further down in this report.
 Even though the environments on intel1 will be referred to as VMs, they are in fact docker containers.
 All references to VMs before the switch from intel1 to VirtualBox will therefore refer to the docker containers named VM1, VM2 and VM3.

-## VM Setup
+## VM Setup on intel1

 The three preinstalled VMs had a different ubuntu version than what was recommended in the assignment description.
 Therefore, to ensure that we were in line with the assignment description, we started by deleting them.
 We then built new images for the VMs, using Dockerfiles, to run the containers with their new custom configurations.
 The new images automatically start various services on the different containers to circumvent the problem of not having systemd in docker containers.
-Starting the services in the image ensures that they run on container startup, and minimizes the amount of commands we have to run manually for each container.
+Starting the services in the image ensures that they run on container startup, and minimizes the amount of commands we need to run manually for each container.
 After the images were ready, we made new containers, now with the focal fossa version, whilst also allowing for docker containers within docker containers.

-The following code is what we used for building the images and running the containers, as explained above.
+The following blocks of code describes what we used for building the images and running the containers, as explained above.

 <!--
 Perhaps just compress these two sets of three similar commands into just two commands and say that you swapped out the numbers?